 Aside from being encouraging of their role in their family and yours, being honest, and showing interest in learning who your in-laws are and what you can learn from them, the most important thing you can do to keep your relationship with them in line is to establish boundaries.
 As it turns out, in-laws don’t need to feel included on everything as long as they don’t feel excluded from anything.

 Not everyone is going to look forward to interacting with in-laws, but the hope is that you never have to dread it.
 So if encouraging closeness and seeking the opportunity to bond isn’t your thing, the least you can do is not make it worse.
-According to Apter, the biggest mistakes you can make with your in-laws are: Assuming you can ignore your in-laws wishes and needs completely, asking the son/daughter to choose between his mother and his wife, and trying to sustain your own power by putting down your in-law.
+According to Apter, the biggest mistakes you can make with your in-laws are: Assuming you can ignore your in-laws’ wishes and needs completely, asking the son/daughter to choose between his/her parent and you, and trying to sustain your own power by putting down your in-law.

 So wherever you stand with your in-laws now, know it can always be better — but it’s going to take some initiative (and understanding) on your end.
 Odds are, though, if you give it, you’ll get it right back.